bernardodiasc/xslt/README.md

 ### Navigation mode complex

-The mode `complex` will iterate the matched xml nodes and will build the markup with an alternative markup structure.
+The mode `complex` iterate the matched xml nodes and build the markup with an alternative markup structure.

+In this case the markup resulted is intentionaly the same of simple mode markup.
+The structured data is parsed to build the html.

 - Match: `data/module[@name='navigation']`
 - Mode: complex